Induction Heating

 So to make the work coil, a meter or so of #16 gauge copper wire was tightly wound with a total 40 turns.

-The coil driver was then modified to suit the new work coil (actually when the picture was taken, it had already been burnt black in many places).
+The coil driver was then modified and tuned in frequency to suit the new work coil.

-Results!
-With an input voltage of 24V, at 3A, it takes about 30 seconds to heat a small bolt red hot.
+Success!
+With an input voltage of 24V, at 3A, it took about 30 seconds to heat a small bolt red hot.

 A hexagonal screw in the red hot zone.
-Estimated at ~700 degrees C, from the colour of the steel.
+Estimated at ~700°C from the colour of the steel.

 Input frequency is ~300kHz for the coil.
 This seems to deliver maximum heating power.